-The City's local economy continues to be steady.
-Numerous residential and commercial development projects are underway, including, Intuitive Surgical's \$500 million expansion of their Peachtree Corners campus that will add approximately 1,200 new jobs.
-While the City's building permit revenue is trending lower than FY 2022, the City's occupational taxes, which are calculated based on a business' gross receipts, is on track to exceed FY 2022 collections.
-Also, the City's portion of the one-cent Special Purpose Local Option Sales Tax (SPLOST) remains strong indicating solid retail sales in the county and city.
+Since the City does not levy a local millage rate, the City's strong local economy remains vitally important to our budget.
+Numerous residential and commercial development projects are underway, including, Intuitive Surgical's \$500 million expansion of their Peachtree Corners campus and North American Properties' redevelopment of The Forum, which will include greenspaces, a food hall, a multifamily community, and a luxury boutique hotel.
+The City's building permit revenue is trending higher than FY 2023, and the City's occupational taxes, which are calculated based on a business' gross receipts, still remains strong.
+Also, the City's portion of the one-cent Special Purpose Local Option Sales Tax (SPLOST) is trending higher than FY 2023 indicating solid retail sales in the county and in the City.

-The City continues to employ a lean and efficient model of governing using the contract service model.
+The City employs a lean and efficient model of governing using the contract service model.
 This enables the City to maintain a high level of service for its citizens while being financially responsible and flexible.
 With investments in outside training and internal cross training, the City works diligently to staff departments efficiently.